William Tell: Chronicles

-There are a number of sources for the Tell legend later than the earliest account in the White Book of Sarnen but earlier than Tschudi's version of ca. 1570.
+There are a number of sources for the Tell legend later than the earliest account in the White Book of Sarnen but earlier than Tschudi's version of c.
+1570.

 These include the account in the chronicle of Melchior Russ from Lucerne.
 Dated to 1482, this is an incoherent compilation of older writings, including the Song of the Founding of the Confederation, Conrad Justinger's Bernese Chronicle, and the Chronicle of the State of Bern (in German, Chronik der Stadt Bern).

-Another early account is in Petermann Etterlin's Chronicle of the Swiss Confederation (German: Kronika von der loblichen Eydtgenossenschaft) of 1507, the earliest printed version of the Tell story.
+Another early account is in Petermann Etterlin's Chronicle of the Swiss Confederation (Kronika von der loblichen Eydtgenossenschaft) of 1507, the earliest printed version of the Tell story.